openlilylib/snippets/custom-music-fonts/smufl/README.md

 **Current version:** SMuFL 0.7

+#### Installing font files ####

-Make sure Bravura is installed on your system (get it from the `bravura-0.7` folder or from [the SMuFL website](http://www.smufl.org/fonts/) and install it by copying Bravura.otf into the directory `/usr/share/lilypond/<version>/fonts/otf/` of your LilyPond installation), and  that the openLilyLib snippets repository is present locally and in Lilypond's search path.
+Make sure Bravura is installed on your system.
+You can either take the files from the `bravura-0.7` folder or from [the SMuFL website](http://www.smufl.org/fonts/).
+Install the font by copying `Bravura.otf` into the directory `/usr/share/lilypond/<version>/fonts/otf/` of your LilyPond installation.
+(If you are running lilypond from source code, copy the file to `out/share/lilypond/current/fonts/otf/` subdir of lilypond build).

+#### Using the font in LilyPond files ####

+and that the openLilyLib snippets repository is present locally and in Lilypond's search path.
 Include `custom-music-fonts/smufl/definitions.ily` and add `\bravuraOn` (or `\smuflOn` to avoid Bravura-specific overrides) to the Staff context:

 ```lilypond